airalab/robonomics-wiki/docs/hass-init.md

 <robo-wiki-picture src="home-assistant/add-devices.jpg" alt="additional devices" />

 After that, you will see the Home Assistant web interface, which will show all of your devices.
-Next you need to setup MQTT, so go to the [corresponding article](/docs/mqtt-setup).
+Next you need to setup MQTT Broker.
+And you have to options^

+**Option 1 (Home Assistant OS)**
+* If you start upgrading you Home Assistant OS, [go to the next article](/docs/mqtt-hassos/).

+**Option 2 (Home assistant Docker or core)**
+* If you are using "pre-used" image or upgrading your Home Assistant docker container or hass core, [go to the next article](/docs/mqtt-broker-setup-core/).